-If you are injured on the job in California, you should be eligible to get…
+If you are injured on the job in Los Angeles, you should be eligible to…

 You may be surprised how many injured and disabled workers in California ask this question when calling our lawyers here at the Koszdin, Fields, Sherry & Katz law firm.

 The situation is pretty much the same in each of these cases.
 A worker is injured in the workplace or suffers a work-related illness.
 He or she files a workers’ comp claim and settles his/her case to pay for the medical treatment and rehabilitation, and that’s it.
 But after a while, the worker may notice that his or her condition has gotten worse since he or she settled the workers’ comp case.

 And so the question is: “Is there any way to reopen a workers’ comp case and seek compensation for additional medical expenses if your workplace injury gets worse AFTER you have already settled your workers’ comp claim?”

 We brought our workers’ compensation attorney from the Los Angeles law firm to answer this question and explain in which situations you may be entitled to get paid for further medical treatment and other workers’ comp benefits if your injury gets worse.

 In short, whether or not you will be able to seek compensation for additional medical expenses if your condition gets worse after you have already settled your case depends on the nature of your workers’ comp settlement.
 It also depends on whether this is an old injury that got worse or a new work-related injury or illness (in most cases, it is rather difficult to distinguish between the two).

 Our experienced Los Angeles workers comp attorney from the Koszdin, Fields, Sherry & Katz law firm says that you may be able to get compensated for the cost of your additional medical treatment, rehabilitation, surgery, and other necessary expenses depending on the exact wording and terms of your existing workers’ comp settlement.